Teenasparagu/SpearheadAI/README.md

 # SpearheadAI

 This project provides a basic game engine.
-A lightweight Flask application is
+A lightweight Flask server exposes API endpoints while a small React application displays the current board state.

-included that only displays the current board state while the game itself is run from a separate command line program.
+The game itself is still run from a separate command line program.

 ## Launching the Board Viewer